 - How to opt out

-Including content related to any of these topics in your call-to-action or any of your messages is considered one of the highest violations, and may result in an immediate ban.
+Including content related to any of these topics in your call-to-action or any of your messages is considered one of the highest violations and may result in an immediate ban.

 There are a few exceptions to this rule.
-If, for example, you operate a bar you may still be able to send messages about happy hour specials.
-However, it is crucial that you operate on a dedicated toll-free number and have an age gate preventing under the age of 21 from signing up for your texts.
+If, for example, you operate a bar, you may still be able to send messages about happy hour specials.
+However, it is crucial that you operate on a dedicated, verified toll-free number or registered local number and have an age gate preventing under the age of 21 from signing up for your texts.

 - Express written consent from your contacts is mandatory.

 - Your first message to new contacts must be a confirmation message.
 SimpleTexting makes this automatic.

 Disclaimer: Please note that this advice is for informational purposes only and is neither intended as nor should be substituted for consultation with appropriate legal counsel and/or your organization’s regulatory compliance team.

 Try SimpleTexting for yourself.
 It’s free for 14 days.
 No credit card required.